sha2kyou/SidefyPlugins/unsplash_daily_theme/README.md

 ## Unsplash Daily Photo Plugin

-Brings you three beautiful, themed photography works at three fixed times every day to enhance your calendar view.
+Brings you one beautiful, popular photo from Unsplash homepage every day, displayed as an all-day event to enhance your calendar view.

 ### Features

-- **Daily Updates**: Automatically updates with three brand new images every day.
+- **Daily Updates**: Automatically updates with one brand new popular photo every day.
-- **Fixed Schedule**: Images remain fixed throughout the day, displaying at 10 AM, 1 PM, and 6 PM respectively.
+- **All-Day Event**: Photo is displayed at 0:00 as an all-day event for better visibility.
-- **Diverse Themes**: Selects three different themes daily (such as nature, city, technology, animals, etc.) to ensure rich and varied content.
+- **Popular Selection**: Fetches popular photos from Unsplash to showcase high-quality, trending images.
-- **High-Resolution Wallpapers**: Click events to jump directly to Unsplash pages for downloading high-resolution original images.
+- **High-Resolution Wallpapers**: Click event to jump directly to Unsplash page for downloading high-resolution original image.

 ### Configuration